cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![jwt-attacks-3-8](/assets/images/2022-06-18-jwt-attacks/3-8.png)

-9. Copy the new token generated on [jwt.io](http://jwt.io), paste it in the Repeater and send the request, you’ll get code 200
+9. Copy the new token generated on [jwt.io](http://jwt.io), paste it in the Repeater and send the reset, you’ll get code 200

     ![jwt-attacks-3-9-1](/assets/images/2022-06-18-jwt-attacks/3-9-1.png)